 4. Spread the Knowledge

 Objective- Rejuvenate the thought process of your employees

 I must say that it’s one of the best virtual team activities that you can host for your employees, whether they are near you or not.

-The only requirement here is active participation through video conferencing and your employees willing to share their knowledge about various things with others.
+The only requirement here is active participation through video conferencing and your employees' willingness to share their knowledge about various things with others.

 Before beginning this activity, you can ask your employees to submit what they would be sharing with their peers.
-After that, you can randomly select some of the submissions and ask the employee to share it with others the next day.
-This way, you not only encourage your employees to learn new things but also instill respect for each other among your employees.
+After that, you can randomly select some of the submissions and ask the employee to share them with others the next day.
+This way, you encourage your employees to learn new things and instill respect for each other among your employees.

 5. Dig Up a Fact or Scavenger Hunt

 Objective- Building trust and confidence within your employees.

 Dig up a fact is another great way to educate your employees about some lesser-known but exciting facts.
 These facts can be about anything like a region, a person of importance, corporation, or profession.